If you’re reading this, then like I once was, you’re likely caught in the seemingly endless narcissist break up cycle.

 Thus, Tudor’s analysis of the stages of the narcissist break up cycle ends prematurely.
 Perhaps there’s something poetic about the fact that a narcissist perceives that there is nothing beyond stage three, where we are always protecting ourselves against him, where he is always appealing to us.

 There is actually a fourth stage.
-It is in this stage that we finally beat the narcissist.
-It is during this fourth stage that we are no longer affected by anything the narcissist does.
+It is in this fourth stage that we finally beat the narcissist.
+In this stage, we are no longer affected by anything the narcissist does.

 Yes, it is true that it will always be up to the survivor to ensure that the relationship with the narcissist is over.